angular/angular/aio/content/guide/service-worker-devops.md

 cache, but new loads of the app will be served from the network.

 * `SAFE_MODE`: the service worker cannot guarantee the safety of using cached data.
-Either an unexpected error occurred or all c ached versions are invalid.
+Either an unexpected error occurred or all cached versions are invalid.
 All traffic will be served from the network, running as little service worker code as possible.

 In both cases, the parenthetical annotation provides the